rust-bakery/nom/doc/nom-guide/src/introduction.md

-# The Nom Guide
+# The Nominomicon

-Welcome to The Nom Guide (or, the nominomicon); a guide to using the Nom parser for great good.
+Welcome to Nominomicon; a guide to using the Nom parser for great good.
-This guide is written to take you from an understanding of Regular Expressions, to an understanding of Nom.
+This guide will give you an introduction to the theory and practice of using Nom.

-This guide assumes that you are:
+This guide assumes only that you are:
  - Wanting to learn Nom,
- - Already familiar with regular expressions (at least, somewhat), and
  - Already familiar with Rust.

 Nom is a parser-combinator library.
 In other words, it gives you tools to define: